zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 </details>

-If you want to override the default logging behavior for all interceptors, you can use `httpInterceptor.default.local.onUnhandledRequest` or `httpInterceptor.default.remote.onUnhandledRequest`.
-Keep in mind that defining an `onUnhandledRequest` strategy when creating an interceptor will take precedence over `httpInterceptor.default.local.onUnhandledRequest` and `httpInterceptor.default.remote.onUnhandledRequest`.
+If you want to override the default logging behavior for all interceptors, use `httpInterceptor.default.local.onUnhandledRequest` or `httpInterceptor.default.remote.onUnhandledRequest`.
+Keep in mind that `onUnhandledRequest` strategies declared when creating an interceptor will take precedence over `httpInterceptor.default.local.onUnhandledRequest` and `httpInterceptor.default.remote.onUnhandledRequest`.

 <details>
   <summary>
-    Example 4: Ignore unhandled requests in all interceptors with no logging:
+    Example 4: Ignore unhandled requests without logging in all interceptors:
   </summary>

 ```ts